 The day before I actually joked to colleagues about collapsing.
 It was the homestretch.
 Event logistics were done.
 The code demo was finished enough.
 I distinctly remember joking: “After the talk, I’ll fall over.”
 “We’ll catch you” was the response with a smile.
 That exchange seems fateful now.

 I started the day at headquarters just outside of Munich.
 I worked on my slides through morning meetings.
-I skipped lunch with my team to head immediately downtown to another office, the Agile Training Center (ATC) to make sure everything is ready, including catering, poster deliveries, equipment check and furniture setup.
-I hide in the event room away from the offices upstairs to work on my talk.
+I skipped lunch with my team to head immediately downtown to another office, the Agile Training Center (ATC) to make sure everything was ready, including catering, poster deliveries, equipment check and furniture setup.
+Then I hid in the event room away from the offices upstairs to work on my talk.

 I was relying on my body to give me a signal I was pushing too hard.
 I expected warnings but there weren't any.
 So I continued to push.

 Before standing on the stage, I worked 2 weeks straight and was sleep deprived, averaging closer to 5 hours a night when really my body needs 7-8.
 I have gone through worse stretches of sleep deprivation and stress, especially when I was self-employed.
 As usual I was relying on my body to give me a signal I was pushing too hard.
 I expected warnings but there weren’t any.
 So I continued to push.

 The great thing about working at a large corporation in the midst of an IT transformation?
 Boredom is impossible.
 There's so much to do and all of it is new.